 - Vomiting of blood or material that looks like coffee grounds

-- Bruising that develops without an injury you remember
+- Bruising that develops without a remembered injury

 - Dizziness or weakness

 Rarely, warfarin can cause the death of skin tissue (necrosis).
-This complication occurs most often three to eight days after you start taking warfarin.
-If you notice any sores, changes in skin color or temperature, or severe pain on your skin, seek immediate medical care.
+This complication occurs within a few days of starting warfarin treatment.
+Seek immediate medical care if you notice sores, changes in skin color or temperature, or severe pain on your skin.

-- Bleeding from the gums after you brush your teeth
+- Bleeding from the gums after toothbrushing

-- Heavier than normal menstrual bleeding or bleeding between menstrual periods
+- Bleeding between menstrual periods

 - Diarrhea, vomiting or inability to eat for more than 24 hours